DanC0510/Synapse-Bot/README.md

 Run "npm init -y" in your terminal.

-Then run "npm install discord.js" in your terminal.
+Then run "npm install discord.js dotenv shoukaku kazagumo" in your terminal.
 Then run "node deploy-commands.js" in your terminal.
 Then run "node index.js" in your terminal.
 Your bot is now up and running!